synesthesia/site2019/content/note/2019-11-11-serve-json-on-app-service.md

 </configuration>
 ```

 As an aside it's worth noting that with this combination of technologies (plus Azure DevOps to do the CI/CD build) I could set up a good-looking internal-only comms site in under an hour.
-With such a light payload it could easily sit on an existing App Service Plan, so the resource cost is zero.
+With such a light payload it could easily sit on an existing App Service Plan, so the marginal resource cost is zero.